comparaonline/event-streamer/README.md

 ### Producing

-Event streamer will create and close kafka client on demand to avoid keeping open connections.
+Event streamer will create and close kafka client on demand to avoid keeping open connections, this connection will be reused until TTL is reached (TTL is renewed after each execution).
 Produced events will be delivered the `data` object into a single topic as JSON string with the corresponding subject.

 #### Single event